Macon County Law Enforcement Training Center

 Retired Staff Development Specialist (SDS) of the State of Illinois Department of Corrections (IDOC) Chuck Cadell serves as the Lead Instructor for Integrated Force Options (control and arrest tactics) for the Macon County Law Enforcement Training Center Basic Law Enforcement Academies.
 Chuck served over 20 years in the IDOC before retiring in 2015.
 He is currently a Master Instructor of Personal Defense Solutions and the Filipino Martial Art, Tanikala de Serrada Eskrima.

-David Dunning serves as an Assistant Instructor for Integrated Force Options (control and arrest tactics) at the Macon County Law Enforcement Training Center.
-David has been a Police Officer for 14 years and is currently assigned as a Patrol Sergeant at the Charleston Police Department.
+David Dunning serves as Co-Lead Instructor for Integrated Force Options (control and arrest tactics) at the Macon County Law Enforcement Training Center.
+David has been a Police Officer for 21 years and is currently assigned as a Patrol Sergeant at the Charleston Police Department.
 Sergeant Dunning is a member of his agency’s multi-jurisdictional S.W.A.T unit and a former United States Marine.

 Retired Illinois State Police Lieutenant Chad Smith serves as an Assistant Instructor for Integrated Force Options (control and arrest tactics), as well as Crowd Behavior/Civil Disorder, and Vehicle Stops/Occupant Control, at the Macon County Law Enforcement Training Center.